Written by: Canny Advisory

 So, back to the Plan B questions in the title – what is your Plan B if you were unable to work for an extended period of time due to injury or illness?
-If you don’t have one, or say that you can not afford Income Protection Insurance because it is too expenses, my reply to that, is can you afford not to?
+If you don’t have one or say that you can not afford Income Protection Insurance because it is too expensive, my reply to that, is can you afford not to?

 Insurance + Protection is a part of life and it is something you can’t afford to not have in place to protect your lifestyle and your family’s tomorrow!